needle-mirror/com.unity.addressables/Documentation~/AddressableAssetsGettingStarted.md

 **Important**: Marking package assets as Addressable requires Unity version 2020.2.0a9 or later.

-### Marking package assets as Addressable
-Currently, assets in a package cannot be marked as Addressable in the Inspector.
-You can only mark an asset as Addressable using the **Addressables Groups** window.

 ### Creating Addressable Groups in packages
 Create a group in the **Addressables Groups** window.
 When you are done modifying the group, save the project.
 Move the group asset and its respective schema assets into your package.